sarahryann11/340-Project/README.md

 - Run ClientThread.java as applicaiton, enter client name, and press enter
   - GUI for client will pop up and connect to server
 - Type whatever messages you want between the server and client
-- When ready to exit, type "BYE" to close the connection between server and client
+- When ready to exit, type "Bye" to close the connection between server and client
 - Server can accept one client connection at a time, but multiple clients can be run at once to await server connection

 ### Information